bahlo/ing-ynab/README.md

 ```
 After starting the stack with `docker-compose up -d`, run
 `docker attach $container_id` to attach to the container.
 Note that the prompt
-for the pin might be hidden, so you have to enter the FinTS PIN directly.
+for the pin might be hidden, so you have to enter the pin directly.

 ## Configuration

 The configuration is done via environment variables:

 * `START_DATE`: The date to start getting transactions.
+* `DEBUG`: Set to `1` to enable debug output and print transactions instead of
+  importing them.

 ### YNAB